-Camping with friends and family can be enjoyable, but there are some risks when staying in the great outdoors.
+Camping with friends and family can be enjoyable, but there are some risks when staying in the outdoors.
 Play it safe and follow these precautions.
-And as always, check to see if fire restrictions are in effect during your trip.
+As always, check to see if fire restrictions are in effect during your trip.

 Beware: Branches and trees may fall whether or not they are dead, and when there is no wind.
 Trees and branches have been falling more frequently, possibly due to drought and beetle damage.
 Visit our Tree Hazards page for information about how to stay safe.